 Geographical site limitations, availability of services and access to basic supplies at the destination all play a role in the design of affordable smaller housing.
 EGBB takes a 360° view of the home from plan through construction to destination and access logistics, each step taking into consideration local jurisdictional regulations and the concerns of financing organizations.

 System-built home inspections follow rules set by the local jurisdiction.
 Homes have to pass the same rigorous tests as any home built using regular construction methods.
 This helps the home buyer and developer obtain consumer financing.
-Potential lenders know that system-built homes can support higher resale values, while lower cost of ownership helps the homeowners maintain their financial health.
+Potential lenders know that system-built homes can support higher resale values, while lower the cost of ownership helps the homeowners maintain their financial health.